 - Dr. Justin White from the Dorothy F. Schmidt College of Arts and Letters

-In the coming months these faculty will be working with the Distinction through Discovery (DTD) committee to effectively integrate research and inquiry practices and the student learning outcomes of the Quality Enhancement Plan (QEP) into their courses.
-The DTD committee will offer an annual call for proposals.
+These faculty are currently working with the Distinction through Discovery (DTD) committee to effectively integrate research and inquiry practices and the student learning outcomes of the Quality Enhancement Plan (QEP) into their courses.